There is a financial safety net (albeit limited) for workers who lose their jobs through no fault of their own, such as a layoff or company closure.

 - State employment agency determines whether the employee is eligible.
 Usually, the employee is eligible and begins to receive benefits.

-- A UI hearing is conducted by a referee, with the option to call witnesses
+- A referee conducts a UI hearing with the option to call witnesses.

-- If one or both parties disagree with the referee's decision, it can be appealed to an administrative agency
+- If one or both parties disagree with the referee's decision, the decision can be appealed to an administrative agency.